GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 #include "figures/spectral_features/fig.typ"

-@fig:ssl:sota:tf_representations provides example of each aforementioned spectral representations.
+@fig:ssl:sota:tf_representations provides an example of each aforementioned spectral representation.
 A binaural array and a speech source have been placed in a simulated room.
 The omnidirectional source plays a 1-second section of speech recording sampled from the _LibriSpeech_ @panayotov_librispeech_2015 corpus.
 The features were then extracted from the inferred microphone signal: